Board Resolution Translation Dubai — MOJ License #701

 Corporate Cross-Reference

-We check director names and company details against your existing MOA and trade license translations to ensure consistency.
+We check director names and company details against your existing MOA and trade license translations to confirm consistency.

 Certified Delivery

-MOJ-stamped translation with QR verification code, ready for bank submission, DED filing, or court proceedings.
+MOJ-stamped translation with official stamp and signature, ready for bank submission, DED filing, or court proceedings.

 Resolution Types We Translate